 ERT does not cause “skin burns” and you don’t lose your hair.
 ERT almost always will cause some diarrhea (easily managed with the usual anti-diarrhea medications) while you are going through treatments.

 Sometimes ERT is combined with a special type of radiation delivered to a small area at the top of the vagina.
 This is done with a special intra-vaginal device.
-A very high dose of radiation can be delivered to this area very safely using this technique.
+A very high dose of radiation can be delivered to this area very safely using this technique (Top of Page)

 There Must Be An Easier Way